emicklei/pgtalk/README.md

 # pgtalk

-More type safe SQL query building using Go code generated (pgtalk-gen) from PostgreSQL table definitions.
+More type safe SQL query building and execution using Go code generated (pgtalk-gen) from PostgreSQL table definitions.

 ## examples